Claim Ryanair Flight Delay Compensation

 This article will explain how Ryanair details its terms and conditions.
 It will also look into what your rights are when it comes to a delayed or cancelled flight.
 You might have been severely delayed at the airport, so you may be able to apply for Ryanair flight delay compensation.

-Have you been on a delayed Ryanair flight?
+Have you suffered from a flight cancellation or delay?
 Use our online form to see how much you could be owed.
 It only takes a minute.

 What Are Flight Delay Regulations?

-In UK and EU law, flight delays can be applied for if you arrived at your final destination at least three hours late.
-If a flight took off later than expected but still landed within three hours of its original time, this won’t qualify.
+In UK and EU law, you’re eligible to claim if you arrived at your final destination at least three hours late.
+If the airline took off later than expected but still landed within three hours of its original time, this wouldn't qualify.
 All airlines must follow this rule, so if your flight wasn’t on time, you may be able to claim Ryanair flight delay compensation.

 EU Regulated Flights